em-eight/ninutils/README.md

  if you know any!)
 - have a CLI that resembles the generally familiar binutils.
 - be very fast and make close to zero performance compromises.
-This prevents people from considering their own tools for performance reasons, and subtly puts pressure on projects using less performant tools to migrate.
+This prevents people from considering their own tools for performance reasons.

 ## Building/Installation
 ```